jungsek/AssistAI/README.md

-# CVNL-ASSG
+# AssistAI
+AssistAI is an assistive application aiming to support individuals with emotional regulation difficulties or for assistive devices.
-CVNL Assignment 2025
+Built for CVNL Assignment 2025